 Beans

-- For best results, wait to direct seed until daytime temperatures are consistently above 70°F and the soil temperature is above 60°F. Direct-seeded beans will rot if the soil is too cold.
+- Direct seed in May to June, possibly July depending on weather and local conditions.
+For best results, wait until daytime temperatures are consistently above 70°F and the soil temperature is above 60°F. Direct-seeded beans will rot if the soil is too cold.

 - Nitrogen fertilizer is not needed because beans are legumes that can fix nitrogen from the air.